Midii-11/obsidian_secure/README.md

 ### Locking the Vault

-**⚠️ CRITICAL: Close Obsidian COMPLETELY before locking!**

-1. **Close Obsidian** (File → Exit or Alt+F4)
-   - Verify Obsidian is not in Task Manager
-   - Verify Obsidian is not in system tray
-2. Click **"Lock"** in ObsidianSecure
+1. Click **"Lock"** in ObsidianSecure
-3. All modified files will be re-encrypted
+2. All modified files will be re-encrypted
-4. New files will be added to the vault
+3. New files will be added to the vault
-5. Deleted files will be removed from the vault
+4. Deleted files will be removed from the vault
-6. The temporary workspace will be securely deleted
+5. The temporary workspace will be securely deleted

-**IMPORTANT**: If Obsidian is still running when you lock, files cannot be deleted and your notes will remain unencrypted on disk!
-Always verify Obsidian is fully closed before locking.
+**Recommended**: Close Obsidian before locking to ensure clean shutdown and prevent file locking errors.
+If locking fails, the app will show an error - just close Obsidian and lock again.

 ## Security Model